Philips 242G5DJEB is a good monitor overall, but it has seen better days and is now no longer a great pick overall.

 Other than that, this Philips monitor also includes the company’s SmartImage technology.
 With SmartImage, the user can switch between several presets designed to improve performance and increase enjoyment with different types of games.
 For example, the FPS mode adjusts the contrast to make for the best possible visibility, while the Racing mode reduces motion blur through heightened response times, and so on.

-The 242G5DJEB definitely does not scant on input ports.
+The 242G5DJEB definitely does not lack input ports.
 As a matter of fact, it has a total of 7 of them.
-These include a VGA, a DVI-Dual Link, an HDMI, a DisplayPort and an MHL-HDMI port.
-Furthermore, it also has four USB 3.0 port, one of which is equipped with fast charging technology.
+These include a VGA, a DVI-Dual Link, an HDMI, a DisplayPort, and an MHL-HDMI port.
+Furthermore, it also has four USB 3.0 ports, one of which is equipped with fast charging technology.
 And lastly, the final input is actually for the Philips SmartKeypad, which we will address below.